 - Lightly grease a medium bowl with a bit of oil, add the dough and turn to coat the dough in the oil.
 Cover with plastic wrap and set aside in a warm, draft-free place for 1 hour or until doubled in size. (according to the temperature in your kitchen, it might take longer)

-- Beat the egg whites frothy, add the sugar and continue to beat to a soft pick.
+- Beat the egg whites frothy, add the sugar, and continue to beat to a soft peak.
 Fold the ground walnuts and the mixture of raisins and rum gently.

 - Brush four loaf pans with melted butter to grease.